Wonder Woman Golden Lasso Coaster

 Wonder Woman Golden Lasso Coaster is a steel roller coaster at Six Flags Fiesta Texas, built by Rocky Mountain Construction and opened on May 12, 2018.
 The roller coaster is themed to the DC Comics character, Wonder Woman.
 It was one of two prototype single-rail coasters to open in 2018, the other being RailBlazer at California's Great America, which has a mirror-image layout to the Wonder Woman Golden Lasso Coaster.

 History

 Six Flags Fiesta Texas announced the closure of Power Surge in mid-summer 2017.
 Power Surge was closed on July 23, 2017.
 The park began teasing a new attraction for the 2018 season and on August 3, 2017, the park officially announced a first of its kind roller coaster, introducing the new Rocky Mountain Construction single-rail coaster concept.

 The roller coaster was originally planned to open on March 10, 2018, with a soft opening a week prior for an added bonus to the park's inaugural Botánica Music Festival.
 However, it was delayed twice until opening in May.

+The coaster closed on July 5th 2023 for a 2-Phase refurbishment.
+The ride is set to reopen in late 2023 once phase 1 of the refurbishment is complete, but will close again in 2024 where the coaster will receive new trains.